maplight/votersedge-voting-info/voting-info/election-authorities/ca/19-los-angeles-county-clerk/all-elections/en/voting-basics/how-do-i-vote-in-language-other-than-english.md

 ---
-title: "How do I vote if I speak a language other than English?"
+title: "How do I vote if I speak a language other than English in LA County?"
 published: true
 weight: 9
 section: voting-basics